peferron/alternate/README.md

     }
     ```

 2. Make sure your API server stops gracefully.
-Stopping gracefully means that when your API server receives an interrupt signal (SIGINT, Ctrl-C), it should close the listening socket, then finishing processing all active requests before exiting.
+Stopping gracefully means that when your API server receives a TERM signal, it should close the listening socket, then finishing processing all active requests before exiting.
 Go servers can achieve this very easily using the [graceful](https://github.com/stretchr/graceful) package.
 3. Start your API server by running this command:

     ```shell